Western Dental Cleaning Cost in 2026: Free Exam Promo Pricing

 Western Dental's signature acquisition tool is a free new patient exam and X-rays bundle.
 In Spanish-language markets (Los Angeles, the Inland Empire, Phoenix, San Antonio) the promotion is heavily marketed as "Examen y Rayos X Gratis", with the same structure.
 The bundle typically includes:

-- Comprehensive oral exam (D0150): the dentist's evaluation, market rate $85 to $150
+- Comprehensive oral exam (D0150): the dentist's evaluation

 - Periapical and bitewing X-rays sufficient for a treatment plan, typically four to six films